TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-_How did I improvise the deployment to be available and fault tolerant?_
+_**How did I improvise the deployment to be available and fault tolerant?**_

-☑ I've increased the number of Pod Replicas, K8s would then ensure that we'll have 2 instances of our application running at any given time. -> Availability, Load Distribution
+☑ I've **increased the number of Pod Replicas**, K8s would then ensure that we'll have 2 instances of our application running at any given time. -> Availability, Load Distribution

-☑ I've also specified the CPU and Memory Requests and Limits for the container.
-Requests would be guranteed by the kuberenetes scheduler, while limits would ensure that none of our pods is inadvertently consuming excessive resources ▶️ Efficient resource Utilisation and High Availability 🏁 👍
+☑ I've also **specified the CPU and Memory Requests and Limits for the container**.
+Requests would be guranteed by the kuberenetes scheduler, while limits would ensure that none of our pods is inadvertently consuming excessive resources

+▶️ **Efficient resource Utilisation** and **High Availability** 🏁 👍

 </br>